Ekaterina-V/Ekaterina-V/README.md

 - From Finance to IT

-## Education & Professional experience:
+## Education & Professional Experience:
 - Master's Degrees in Finance and Banking
 - Ex-external auditor BDO https://www.bdo.ru/en